 Again, take it step-by-step, exactly as I’ve laid it out below, and you can’t go wrong.

 1. Set Up An Online Checking Or Savings Account With A Normal, Online Bank.

 You’ll first need to have an online checking or savings account that lets you transfer money to the prepaid debit card.
 I use Ally Bank.
 It’s a completely free online bank that offers a 1% interest savings account.
-The really good thing with Ally is that it lets you link as many external bank accounts as you want.
+The really good thing about Ally is that it lets you link as many external bank accounts as you want, which makes it a very valuable hub bank account to have.
 Some banks, such as Capital One 360, limit you to linking 3 external bank accounts.
-Since we need to be able to link 5-7 external bank accounts, Ally is my preferred choice.
+Since we need to be able to link at least 5 external bank accounts, Ally is my preferred choice.